sayantandbd/sayantanhalder.com/content/entrepreneurship/bonghesel.md

 ---

 ##### Inception
 Now a days, life without Swiggy/Zomato is unimaginable.
-Now everything is just a click away.
-Thousands are tech companies investing trillion and trillion dollar of money just to living experiences better.
+Everything is just a click away.
+Thousands of tech companies are investing trillion and trillion dollar of money just to make our living experiences better.
 However, the time I am talking about was just beginning of the Race.
 Fortunately or unfortunately, we wanted to take a part of it.
 Here, we mean, me and other two friend of mine who had courage to run a food delivery business.
 This all started from kitchen of my 1BHK Room.
-I developed the mobile application, my friend became the cook and somehow, we managed delivery at that time.
+I had developed the mobile application, my friend became the cook and somehow, we managed delivery at that time.

 ##### Duration
 2016 - 2018